GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

 ## Helper methods
 **RTTIPlainType** specializations can also be used as a more traditional form of serialization in case you find the RTTI system an overkill.
 For example if you needed to transfer data over a network and don't require advanced versioning features.
 The system provides helper methods that allow you to easily work with plain types in such a case:
- - @bs::rtti_read - Deserializes an object from the provided stream, advances the stream cursor and returns number of bytes/bits read
+ - @bs::B3DRTTIRead - Deserializes an object from the provided stream, advances the stream cursor and returns number of bytes/bits read
- - @bs::rtti_write - Serializes an object into the provided stream, advances the stream cursor and returns number of bytes/bits written
+ - @bs::B3DRTTIWrite - Serializes an object into the provided stream, advances the stream cursor and returns number of bytes/bits written
- - @bs::rtti_size - Returns a size an object as **BitLength**
+ - @bs::B3DRTTISize - Returns a size an object as **BitLength**

 ~~~~~~~~~~~~~{.cpp}
 // Assuming Vector has a RTTIPlainType<T> specialization (which it has, bs::f provides it by default)